-HAZARDOUS DECOMPOSITION OR BY-PRODUCTS: Metallic oxides.
-Fumes can be dangerous to your health.
-See Section 11.
+HAZARDOUS DECOMPOSITION OR BY-PRODUCTS: Emits oxides of boron when heated to decomposition.
+See Section 11

 In other countries the exposure limits listed in Section 3 may be different and the appropriate country standards should be used.

 SECTION 11: TOXICOLOGICAL INFORMATION